Style guide

 component blocks importing the generated stubs in other packages for Go.

-Files should be laid out in this order (this matches Google's current recommendations), and the
+Lay out files in this order (this matches Google's current recommendations), and the buf format

 command checks for all but the first two: